t4nmoy/jpa-hibernate/README.md

 ```

 Implement a class(```AuditorAwareImpl```) which implements ```AuditorAware``` interface. ```getCurrentAuditor```
-method should return the id of current logged in user or return something according to your application logic
+method should return the id of current logged in user or should return something according to your application logic

 ```java
 @Component